 An optional rear blower is available for your stove.
 This accessory pushes heated air into the room.
 Contact your dealer for details.

 GreenStartTMWoodstove Igniter (Part # 94400951)

-An optional GreenStartTM igniter is available for your stove.
-This accessory starts your fire with a simple push of the button.
-Contact your dealer for details.
+The optional GreenStartTM igniter is available for your stove.
+This accessory starts your fire with a simple push of a button.